What is the Best Non-Wood Decking Material?

 But perhaps the most notable difference between PVC and composites is their appearance and aesthetics.
 While vinyl decking looks synthetic and polished, composite decking appears natural, rustic, and wood-like.
 Because of this, composites are a top choice among homeowners and professional builders.

 But as with any material, it has a few disadvantages as well.
 Like vinyl, it’s significantly more expensive than wood.
 You also can’t paint a composite decking like a wooden one in most cases.
 And while it’s low-maintenance, you will still need to do some upkeep.
 However, when it comes to design and cost, it’s one of the, if not the, best non-wood decking materials you can choose.

 Aluminium Decking Materials

 While not as commonly used as vinyl or composites, aluminium is another excellent option for non-wood decking.
 Aluminium is a rust-free metal, making it a perfect material for outdoor settings.
 It is also resistant to moisture, fungi, and weather.
 It doesn’t rot, crack, warp, or bend.
 It’s one of the most fire-resistant non-wood deckings you can use.

 Another advantage of aluminium is its lightweight.
 It’s many times lighter than typical wood decking materials.
 Because of this, they are easy to transport, prepare, and install.
 But despite its little weight, it’s more durable than wood decking.
 As with composite and PVC decking, aluminium is low-maintenance and long-lasting.

 However, there are also a few drawbacks to using aluminium.
-Among the non-wood decking options that you can choose from, it’s one of the most expensive.
+It’s one of the most expensive among the non-wood decking options that you can choose from.
 Like PVC, there are attempts to make it look like wood.
 However, it can’t match the appearance of real wood.

 Best Non-Wood Decking Material